virgili0/Virgilio/Specializations/SoftSkills/ImpactfulPresentations.md

 ### Use humor
 If you're here, it's mostly because I've been intrigued and caught your attention.
 A big part of this game has been played by humor.
 [Here](https://www.writersdigest.com/online-editor/how-to-mix-humor-into-your-writing) you can learn how to embed humor in your writings, and [here](https://www.fastcompany.com/3068891/how-to-incorporate-humor-into-presentations-in-the-most-un-cringeworthy-way) you can learn how to do it in your speeches.

+### Do not tell lies.
+Nowadays is very easy check a lot of information.
+Always be sure your information is true.
+When the audience know or figure out your information is false, they disconnect from you and you lose your credibility.

+### Take care with contradictions.
+Check before start all your speech is connect and have not contradictions.
+Say something and a few minutes later say the opposite is very bad for your credibility.
+Always take care with that.

 ### The Pragmatic Storyteller
 A sunny morning, in the 44 B.C.